Rescue Don’t Buy

 Most breeders are puppy mills in disguise and have a conflict of interest whereby money is put before the health and well-being of animals.
 In a socialist, centrally planned capitalist economy and fiat monetary system, there is simply no getting around this.
 Let’s drop the formalities and political correctness of the article and cut to the chase.
 In the dilettante Nancy Kalish’s ostentatious piece2, her analogies, and argument are highly flawed and obliquitous.
 She makes some absurd inaccurate analogies and points which highlight her ignorance about breeders, animal welfare, and show off her lack of compassion about animal welfare and dogs.
 Nancy justifies, advocates and recommends buying dogs from breeders instead of adopting homeless dogs by dogmatically stating, “And I did not rescue an orphan from Romania or Guatemala or China, although there are orphans who need homes.
 I chose to give birth to my child.”
 This is a red herring, ignorant and flawed logic.
 This type of myopic position fails to discuss or see the main point of rescuing or adopting a dog rather than buying one.

 This seemingly erudite article was merely claptrap.
 This article made me sick to my stomach intellectually and viscerally.
 Her proclamation that she cannot find her purebred dog in shelters is also blasphemous and unfounded.
-There are estimated over 25% purebreds in shelters.1 There are over 4 million dogs, and cats killed every single year!
-That is around 11,000+ every single day!
+There are estimated over 25% purebreds in shelters.1 There are between 3 – 4 million dogs, and cats killed every single year!
+That is around 10,000 pets every. single. day!

 Take a deep breath and let that genocide sink in.